onli/izulu/README.md

     sudo make install # (or use checkinstall)

 On older Ubuntu systems, install also `notify-send` (new ones will have it already installed).
 It is not strictly necessary, only if `--osd` is specified to show notifications on weather change.

+The package x11-utils is used for the `xdpyinfo` command, other distributions (like Void Linux) might package it separately.

 ## Start